garrandall/popular-music-data/tracks/the-inc-ride-masta-ace-incorporated.md

 R to the I, D to the E, check out how we the I.N.C.
 Get more Biz than Markie as I spark thee
-Mike like lightnin, that's frightenin, I'm hypin Niggaz up, cuz they don't know the score
+Mike like lightnin, that's frightenin, I'm hypin Niggas up, cuz they don't know the score
-Ooooh here comes the roar, knock on your door
+Oh here comes the roar, knock on your door
 I wonder who it is and who could it be
 Ain't nobody but the I.N.C.
 Wit mo' Soul than the Train I'm a reign